MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

 1. **Call embedding model**: Call the embedding model APIs to create embeddings for the given inputs.

-1. **Store embeddings**: Store the created embeddings into a vector database, also include useful metadata and raw content for further referencing.
+1. **Store embeddings**: Store the created embeddings into a vector database.
+Also include useful metadata and raw content to further reference.

 ## Sample code